eamonoflamancha/duolingo/Readme.md

 # Readme

 This project comprises the take home data analysis task for Eamon Glackin.
+This project including all files can be found at https://github.com/eamonoflamancha/duolingo

 The report summarizing findings can be found in a few different formats in the following files:
 - [Report.ipynb](Report.ipynb)